microsoft/Mastering-the-Marketplace/saas-accelerator/labs/lab3-tour/README.md

 ## Exercise: Customer purchase 1

 As a customer, you will be purchasing the offer.
 Here, you will do so from within Partner Center.
-You may do this from the **Overview** page of your offer under the **Partner signoff** stage.
+You can do this from the **Overview** page of your offer under the **Publisher signoff** stage.

 1. Open Partner Center to your offer's **Overview** page.
 1. Find the link under the **Publisher signoff** stage.
 1. Click the **Azure portal preview** link.
 A new tab opens in your browser.
 1. Login if prompted.
-1. CLick the **Set up + subscribe** button.
+1. Click the **Set up + subscribe** button.
 1. Create a new resource group named `saas-accelerator-purchases`.
 1. Under **SaaS details**, name your subscription `Subscription01`.
 1. Click the **Review + subscribe** button at the bottom of the page.